 Introduction

-Amid this distraction, we graduated 30 students again this past spring and did it live!
-We continue to be proud of the diversity of our student body that is high relative to the national averages in peer institutions.
-Currently 23.5% of CMGT students are students of color, American Indian, Asian, Black, or Hispanic.
-24% of the students are female.
-Of our degree options for women enrolled, the major has 18% female enrollment, the minor 44% (largely students studying Architecture or Civil Engineering), the premajor 6%, and the certificate program 17%.
-Our mission last year was to increase our diversity in faculty and the Advisory Board, and we are proud to say we accomplished progress on both fronts.
-This industry headwind is tapering quickly!
+So how did we do with students this past year?
+We graduated 28 students this past spring.
+We continue to be proud of the diversity of our student body which is high relative to the national averages in peer institutions.
+Currently 28.8% of CMGT students are students of color, American Indian, Asian, Black, or Hispanic; 29.6% of the students are female.
+Of our degree options for women enrolled, the major has 15% female enrollment, the minor 61% (largely students studying Architecture or Civil Engineering), and the certificate program 33%.

-In January 2022, the eighth Pura Vida Study Abroad program in Costa Rica was one of a handful of programs permitted to participate in person in Costa Rica.
-Fourteen students from six different academic programs took part in assisting a nonprofit agency catering to cancer survivors with a facility and operations proposal—in Spanish, in colones (currency) and in metric—in two weeks!
+In January 2024, the tenth Pura Vida Study Abroad program in Costa Rica gathered 12 students in another truly interdisciplinary program doing a complete facility and business evaluation for AGECO in San Jose, an organization that caters to senior citizens and their integration into society.
+As usual, the proposal—in Spanish, in colones (currency) and in metric—was completed in two weeks!
 I am proud to lead these students to do such meaningful work, so quickly and so professionally.

 This Annual Report presents an overview of our students, alumni, faculty and staff, curricula, career development, Advisory Board, and scholarship and development; the accomplishments of our programs and their quality initiatives; and our annual plan.
-This represents who we are, though it is important to remember our mission statement:
+This represents who we are, though it is important to remember our mission statement, unchanged for this 25-year event:

 Preparing future construction leaders to sustainably manage the built environment.